Varshith07827/AI-PII-Detector/README.md

 - Masking can target a single detected type (e.g., only emails) or all types.
 - Offline-only: no external API calls.
 - CLI supports text or file inputs, detection/masking mode selection, and JSON reporting.
+- CLI auto-extracts PDF, DOCX, CSV, XLSX, and TXT with the same size limits as the API.

 ## API (draft)